ialbert/biostar-central/README.md

 Migration from Biostar 1.X
 --------------------------

+Data migration requires a data export from the old site followed by an import into the new site.

-Please follow the instructions in the `docs/migration.md` file.
+Please follow the instructions in the [docs/migration.md][migration] file.

+[migration]: tree/master/docs/migration.md
 [django]: http://www.djangoproject.com/
 [python]: http://www.python.org/